cockroachdb/docs/build-a-php-app-with-cockroachdb.md

 title: Build a PHP App with CockroachDB
 summary: Learn how to use CockroachDB from a simple PHP application with a low-level client driver.
 toc: false
-asciicast: true
 ---

-This tutorial shows you how to use CockroachDB from a simple PHP application.
-You can use any PostgreSQL-compatible drivers, but we've tested and can recommend the [php-pgsql driver](http://php.net/manual/en/book.pgsql.php), so that driver is featured here.
+This tutorial shows you how build a simple PHP application with CockroachDB using a PostgreSQL-compatible driver.
+We've tested and can recommend the [php-pgsql driver](http://php.net/manual/en/book.pgsql.php), so that driver is featured here.

 <div id="toc"></div>